- School of Dentistry, Cardiff University, Cardiff, United Kingdom

 After visualization by TEM, representative images of immunogold labeling for TGF-β1 obtained from reparative tissues close to the implant sites are shown in Figure 2.
 Antibody-free controls exhibited no gold labeling (Figure 2A).
 Initial observations showed that immunogold labeling, representing TGF-β1 sequestration, was predominately associated with the pericellular regions (arrows, Figure 2B) and collagen fibers throughout the healing sites (arrows, Figures 2C,D).
 However, labeling did not conform to any regular patterning that matched the banding of the collagen fibers.
 Similar staining patterns were obtained for all experimental groups.

 Figure 2.
 Immunogold labeling and semi-quantification of TGF-β1 within tissue sections obtained from healing bone matrices approximating near implant placement sites.
 Shown are representative images to indicate examples for labeling (white arrows) found in all groups.
 (A) Control section indicating no gold labeling within areas rich in forming collagen fibers (primary antibody omitted).
 (B) Immuno-labeling for TGFβ1 associated with cells and the pericellular regions near the implant site.
 (C,D) Immunolocalization of TGF-β1-associated newly forming collagen fibers.
 Scale bar = 2 µm.
 (E) Semi-quantification of TGF-β1 immuno-labeling in diabetic and non-diabetic experimental groups.
 Data are presented as a box and whisker plot (n = 24), presenting upper and lower extremes of the data with outliers omitted as determined by the Grubbs test.
-Boxes outline the upper and lower quartiles, mean (marked by +) and median (marker by I within the box). ***p < 0.001, **p < 0.01.
+The boxes outline the upper and lower quartiles, mean (marked by +) and median (marker by I within the box). ***p < 0.001, **p < 0.01.

 A semi-quantitative analysis of TGF-β1 levels within the respective healing collagenous matrices was calculated and presented as box and whisker plots (Figure 2E).
 The data obtained demonstrated moderately widespread particle counts overall, suggesting an uneven distribution of labeling throughout the healing matrices.
-As the data point distributions did not exhibit normality for all groups, a Kruskal–Wallis non-parametric ANOVA analysis with Dunn's test for multiple comparisons was performed, which identified no significant differences between diabetic and normal, or aged and young tissues at 3 weeks after implant insertion (all p> 0.05) (Figure 2E).
+As the data point distributions did not exhibit normality for all groups, a Kruskal–Wallis non-parametric ANOVA analysis with Dunn's test for multiple comparisons was performed, which identified no significant differences between diabetic and normal, or aged and young tissues at 3 weeks after implant insertion (all p > 0.05) (Figure 2E).
 However, significant increases in immuno-labeling levels for TGF-β1 sequestered within the healing matrices of young diabetic tissues at 9 weeks after implant insertion were observed, compared to the TGF-β1 immuno-labeling counts in aged and non-diabetic tissues (all p < 0.01) (Figure 2E).

-High glucose has negligible effect on cell expansion, but a negative impact on the osteogenic differentiation of CB-MSCs in vitro
+High glucose has negligible effect on cell expansion but a negative impact on the osteogenic differentiation of CB-MSCs in vitro

-The present study used CB-MSCs, where long-term expansion in normoglycemic conditions has previously been characterized to indicate that isolated cell populations, expanded to PD15 in culture in a normoglycemic basal media, contain a high population of low colony-forming, pre-osteoblast cells that contributed to the bone lining cell population (44).
+The present study used CB-MSCs, where long-term expansion in normoglycemic conditions has previously been characterized to indicate that isolated cell populations, expanded to PD15 in culture in a normoglycemic basal media, contain a high population of low colony-forming, pre-osteoblast cells that contribute to the bone lining cell population (44).
 However, following expansion beyond PD50, the heterogeneous cell population becomes dominated by high colony-forming, multipotent cells (44).
 Within the present study, long-term cultures in normoglycemic (5.5 mM) and hyperglycemic (25 mM) conditions were demonstrated to have a limited impact on CB-MSC expansion capabilities over 350 days in culture.
 CB-MSCs expanded in normoglycemic conditions took 156 days to reach PD150, while in hyperglycemic conditions, CB-MSCs took a further 12 days (178 days).
 Analyses were performed on CB-MSCs at PD15 and PD150 to allow some comparison with in vivo findings, as CB-MSCs in the GK rats were exposed to a hyperglycemic environment for 10–27 weeks (189 days).

 Within the present study, we provided further data relating to the effects of high glucose (25 mM) supplementation on osteogenic differentiation and associated marker gene expression by CB-MSCs (Figure 3).
-When considering the effects of short-term exposure to high glucose concentrations on CB-MSCs originally cultured to PD15 under normoglycemic conditions, subsequent culture in osteogenic media supplemented with 25 mM glucose resulted in significant increases in the expression of Sp7/osterix (Figure 3A), along with lesser, yet significant increases in gene expression of osteopontin (Figure 3B) and osteocalcin (Figure 3C), which correlated with a moderate increase in Alizarin red staining (Figure 3D).
-For CB-MSCs cultured to PD150 under normoglycemic conditions, subsequent culture in osteogenic media supplemented with 25 mM glucose resulted in significant decreases in Sp7/osterix, (Figure 3A) and osteopontin (Figure 3B), but an increase in osteocalcin (Figure 3C).
-There appeared to be little further effect on mineral nodule formation (Figure 3D), which was already limited due to long-term culture expansion leading to a predominance of transit-amplifying cells that would be expected to take longer to differentiate in vitro.
-Similar results were observed for CB-MSC cultures expanded in hyperglycemic conditions, where continued culture of these cells in hyperglycemic osteogenic induction media caused a decrease in Sp7/osterix (Figure 3A) and osteopontin (Figure 3B), and a slight delay in osteocalcin gene expression (Figure 3C), when compared to CB-MSCs culture expanded in hyperglycemic but then cultured in 5.5 mM normoglycemic conditions during osteogenic induction.
+When considering the effects of short-term exposure to high glucose concentrations on CB-MSCs originally cultured to PD15 under normoglycemic conditions, subsequent culture in osteogenic media supplemented with 25 mM glucose resulted in significant increases in the expression of Sp7/osterix (Figure 3A), along with lesser, yet significant increases in gene expressions of osteopontin (Figure 3B) and osteocalcin (Figure 3C), which correlated with a moderate increase in Alizarin red staining (Figure 3D).
+For CB-MSCs cultured to PD150 under normoglycemic conditions, subsequent culture in osteogenic media supplemented with 25 mM glucose resulted in significant decreases in Sp7/osterix (Figure 3A) and osteopontin (Figure 3B) but an increase in osteocalcin (Figure 3C).
+There appeared to be little further effect on mineral nodule formation (Figure 3D), which was already limited due to long-term culture expansion, leading to a predominance of transit-amplifying cells that would be expected to take longer to differentiate in vitro.
+Similar results were observed for CB-MSC cultures expanded in hyperglycemic conditions, where continued culture of these cells in hyperglycemic osteogenic induction media caused a decrease in Sp7/osterix (Figure 3A) and osteopontin (Figure 3B) and a slight delay in osteocalcin gene expression (Figure 3C) when compared to CB-MSCs culture expanded in hyperglycemic but then cultured in 5.5 mM normoglycemic conditions during osteogenic induction.
 Likewise, the inclusion of high glucose during osteogenic induction of PD150 expanded in hyperglycemic conditions elicited little further effect on nodule formation, which was low due to culture expansion.

 Hyperglycemic conditions induced perturbations in TGF-β1 expression and secretion in vitro

-Using the CB-MSC populations that had initially been expanded to PD15 or PD150 in either normoglycemic or hyperglycemic basal media, the subsequent effects of high glucose concentrations on TGF-β1 during osteogenic induction were analyzed, examining levels localized intracellularly, sequestered within the ECM, or released into culture medium (Figure 4).
+Using the CB-MSC populations that had initially been expanded to PD15 or PD150 in either normoglycemic or hyperglycemic basal media, the subsequent effects of high glucose concentrations on TGF-β1 during osteogenic induction were analyzed, examining levels localized intracellularly, sequestered within the ECM, or released into the culture medium (Figure 4).
 When considering the bioavailability and the signaling activity of TGF-β1, it is important not only to assess the levels of growth factor but also to identify the different isoforms.
 Western blot analysis facilitated the detection of TGF-β1 in several processed isoforms: the ∼55 kDa pre-pro-TGF-β1 monomers; the ∼45 kDa precursor protein; and, when attached to its latency associated protein (LAP), the ∼110 kDa TGF-β1-LAP homodimers; and the 25 kDa active TGF-β1 dimer (19).
 For most blots, the inactive ∼55 kDa pre-pro-TGF-β1 monomers and the ∼45 kDa precursor protein predominated.
-In order to identify the 25 kDa active dimer and the TGF-β1 form attached to LAP, it was necessary to load gels with high level of protein (20 µg).
+In order to identify the 25 kDa active dimer and the TGF-β1 form attached to LAP, it was necessary to load gels with a high level of protein (20 µg).
 This did have the consequence of producing blots where protein bands with high intensity could not be measured by densitometry due to their supersaturated pixel density, which would produce false results.
 Further, due to the high number of samples analyzed, the detection of TGF-β1 was necessarily performed on a separate gel and, although protein-loading levels were equal for each gel, this hampered any direct quantification when comparing groups.
 However, a comparison of the respective blots still presents clear observations for monitoring changes in the levels of the various iosforms.
 The ∼55 kDa pre-pro-TGF-β1 monomers and the ∼45 kDa precursor protein were detected in the cell lysate, incorporated into the ECM, and released into the culture media by CB-MSCs during the osteoinduction of CB-MSCs expanded to PD15 in normoglycemic basal media (Figure 4A).
 The addition of 25 mM glucose to the osteoinduction media had little effect on the levels of the TGF-β1 monomer/precursor protein, but a substantial increase in the level of the 110 kDa TGF-β1-LAP homodimers was observed in the protein isolated from the cell extract and that released into the culture media (Figure 4A).

 Figure 4.
 TGF-β1 synthesis, secretion, and distribution during the osteogenic differentiation of CB-MSCs expanded to PD15 under normoglycemic conditions (5.5 mM glucose osteogenic medium), PD150 under normoglycemic conditions (5.5 mM glucose osteogenic medium), and PD150 under hyperglycemic conditions (25 mM glucose osteogenic medium).
 (A) Representative western blot images of TGF-β1-associated protein localization in CB-MSC culture media, cell lysates, and ECM extracts over 21 days in osteoinductive culture.
 (B) Representative western blot images of total Smad2/3 levels associated with TGF-β1 signaling, in cell lysates of CB-MSCs at PD15 or PD150 under normoglycemic or hyperglycemic conditions.
 For all western blots presented, protein was loaded at 20 µg to allow the visualization of all TGF-β1 isoforms: ∼55 kDa pre-pro-TGF-β1 monomers, the ∼45 kDa precursor protein, TGF-β1 precursor attached to LAP, ∼110 kDa TGF-β1-LAP homodimers, and 25 kDa active TGF-β1 dimer.
 ECM, extracellular matrix; OM, osteogenic medium; PD, population doubling.

-Long-term expansion of CB-MSCs to PD150 in normoglycemic conditions indicated that the TGF-β1 processed isoforms, synthesized following osteogenic differentiation under normoglycemic conditions, were generally comparable to CB-MSCs at PD15, with the immuno-detection of the TGF-β1 monomer (∼45–55 kDa) and TGF-β1-LAP homodimers at ∼110 kDa within the cell lysates, the associated ECMs, and the culture media.
+Long-term expansion of CB-MSCs to PD150 in normoglycemic conditions indicated that the TGF-β1-processed isoforms, synthesized following osteogenic differentiation under normoglycemic conditions, were generally comparable to CB-MSCs at PD15, with the immuno-detection of the TGF-β1 monomer (∼45–55 kDa) and TGF-β1-LAP homodimers at ∼110 kDa within the cell lysates, the associated ECMs, and the culture media.
 When these normoglycemic PD150 CB-MSCs were driven down an osteogenic lineage under high glucose conditions, few changes in the TGF-β1 isoforms forms were noted (Figure 4A).
-However, long-term CB-MSC expansion under hyperglycemic conditions to PD150 led to significant reductions in detectable TGF-β1 overall, with the notable loss of detectable TGF-β1 at ∼110 kDa in the cell and ECM extracts, and overall loss of the active TGF-β1 bands at ∼25 kDa (Figure 4A).
+However, long-term CB-MSC expansion under hyperglycemic conditions to PD150 led to significant reductions in detectable TGF-β1 overall, with the notable loss of detectable TGF-β1 at ∼110 kDa in the cell and ECM extracts and overall loss of the active TGF-β1 bands at ∼25 kDa (Figure 4A).
 Such responses were further exacerbated when these CB-MSCs were cultured in hyperglycemic (25 mM glucose) osteoinductive medium, with further reductions in cell-, ECM-, and culture medium-associated TGF-β1 immuno-reactivity observed (Figure 4A).

-To corroborate our observed results, gene expression for TGF-β1 was also examined using qPCR (see Supplementary Material).
-The results, however, suggested overall increases in TGF-β1 gene expression after the long-term expansion of CB-MSCs in normoglycemic basal culture media to PD150, and smaller increases in TGF-β1 observed for CB-MSCs expanded to PD150 in hyperglycemic media.
-Thus, although increases in TGF-β1 gene expression were observed, the subsequent translation and synthesis of TGF-β1 proteins do not appear to be evident.
+To corroborate our observed results, the gene expression for TGF-β1 was also examined using qPCR (see Supplementary Material).
+The results, however, suggested overall increases in TGF-β1 gene expression after the long-term expansion of CB-MSCs in normoglycemic basal culture media to PD150, and smaller increases in TGF-β1 were observed for CB-MSCs expanded to PD150 in hyperglycemic media.
+Thus, although increases in TGF-β1 gene expression were observed, the subsequent translation and synthesis of TGF-β1 proteins did not appear to be evident.
 In considering our research aim for investigating the bioavailability and bioactivity of TGF-β1, the focus was therefore placed on the results obtained for the analysis of protein levels within the extracellular matrix and culture media.

-To assess whether the signaling potential of TGF-β1 was disrupted in CB-MSCs subjected to such contrasting levels of hyperglycemic exposure, we also evaluated the impact on total Smad2 and Smad3 expression levels in considering their roles as key regulators TGF-β1 signaling (50, 51).
+To assess whether the signaling potential of TGF-β1 was disrupted in CB-MSCs subjected to such contrasting levels of hyperglycemic exposure, we also evaluated the impact on total Smad2 and Smad3 expression levels in considering their roles as key regulators of TGF-β1 signaling (50, 51).
 Both Smad proteins were detectable in the cell lysates obtained from CB-MSCs (Figure 4B), but long-term CB-MSC expansion, whether in normo- or hyperglycemic conditions, was observed to have minimal effects on total Smad2/3 levels.

 Short- and long-term exposure of CB-MSCs to high glucose affects the synthesis and secretion of decorin and biglycan in vitro